By David Joel Miller.

 People who voluntarily come in for treatment most of the time are those who have depression and they realize they need help.
 If they are planning on killing themselves or others they may get easier accesses to the mental health system.
 If their symptoms are less severe they may be told they are not seriously enough mentally ill to get treated just now.
 Wait till you begin feeling like killing someone and then call again.

-Cost, capacity and cognitions are keeping people out of treatment.
+Cost, capacity, and cognitions are keeping people out of treatment.

 The cost of treatment has been a major barrier to getting mental health up till now.
 The expansion of health care availability has given a few more people access to behavioral health treatment.
 Even when someone realizes that they need help their fears about the cost may keep them out of treatment.
-It is not just direct costs, doctor fees, medications the price of counseling, which are a problem.
+It is not just direct costs, doctor fees, medications the price of counseling, which is a problem.
 Some people have copays.
 There is also travel costs and problems in eating away from home.

 The parity provisions in the current law were intended to make sure that behavioral health benefits were just as available as physical health ones.
 Accessing behavioral health services continue to be a challenge for both client and providers.